-During the uppercase and lowercase mode, multitapping the keys only scrolls through the letters.
-For example, $A \rightarrow B \rightarrow C$, $a \rightarrow b \rightarrow c$.
+During the uppercase and lowercase mode, multi-tapping the keys only scrolls through the letters.
+For example, A-B-C, a-b-C.

-During the numeric mode, except for (1), pressing the keypad only enters the numeric digits.
+During the numeric mode, except for 1, pressing the keypad only enters the numeric digits.
 Subsequent presses of the same key inserts the same digit to the text message (no multi-tap).

-- 1 (or) to TMS. - 2 Press the Menu Select button directly below TMS to access the TMS feature screen. - 3 Press the Menu Select button directly below COMP to see the compose options. - Press the Menu Select button directly below NEW to compose a new message.
-A blinking cursor appears on the COMPOSE screen. - 5 Use the keypad to type or edit your message.
+- 1 (or) to TMS. - 2 Press the Menu Select button directly below TMS to access the TMS feature screen. - 3 Press the Menu Select button directly below Comp to see the compose options. - 4 Press the Menu Select button directly below New to compose a new message.
+A blinking cursor appears on the Compose screen. - 5 Use the keypad to type or edit your message. - 6 Press the Menu Select button directly below Optn once the message is composed. - 7 → or → to Send and press the Menu Select button directly below Send. - 8 Perform one of the following actions:

-- 6 Press the Menu Select button directly below OPTN once the message is composed. - 7 (or) to SEND and press the Menu Select button directly below SEND. - 8 Perform one of the following actions: - • or to scroll through the address list and highlight the required address. - • • to LOTHER RECPHT] and press the Menu Select button below EDIT.
-When a blinking cursor appears in the ENTER ADDRESS screen, use the keypad to type the address entry. - 9 Press the Menu Select button directly below SEND or press the PTT button to send the message.
+- or to [Other Recpnt] and press the Menu Select button below Edit.
+When a blinking cursor appears in the Enter Address screen, use the keypad to type the address entry. - 9 Press the Menu Select button directly below Send or press the PTT button to send the message.